-Beyond Words: Latin American Truth Commissions' Recommendations
+Beyond Words: Latin American Truth Commissions' Recommendations (completed)

 Over 40 countries have established truth commissions (TCs) to investigate past patterns of gross human rights violations and recommend measures of redress.
 More than a third of these commissions have been in Latin America.